PatricioFarrell/ChargeTransport.jl/docs/src/PSC.md

 ```julia
 data.generation_model    = GenerationUniform
 ```
-and specifing the uniform generation rate in each region, i.e.
+and specify the uniform generation rate in each region, i.e.

 ```julia
 for ireg in 1:numberOfRegions
     params.generationUniform[ireg]  = generationUniform[ireg]
 end
 ```
 for given data stored in `generationUniform`.
 Note that also Beer-Lambert generation is implemented but yet not well tested.
-Furthermore, we recommend to perform a time loop while increasing the generation rate and afterwards applying the scan protocol with a full generation due to numerical stability, see this [example](https://github.com/PatricioFarrell/ChargeTransport.jl/blob/master/examples/Example107_PSC_uniform_Generation.jl).
+Furthermore, we recommend to perform a time loop while increasing the generation rate and afterwards applying the scan protocol with a full generation due to numerical stability, see this [example](https://github.com/PatricioFarrell/ChargeTransport.jl/blob/master/examples/Ex108_PSC_uniform_Generation.jl).

 ## Example 4: 2D and 3D problems
 It is also possible to perform multi-dimensional simulations.

-For a 2D mesh you may use a structured grid via [ExtendableGrids.jl](https://github.com/j-fu/ExtendableGrids.jl), see [this example](https://github.com/PatricioFarrell/ChargeTransport.jl/blob/master/examples/Example108_PSC_2D_tensorGrid.jl) or an unstructured mesh via the Julia wrapper [Triangulate.jl](https://github.com/JuliaGeometry/Triangulate.jl) for Jonathan Richard Shewchuk's Triangle mesh generator, see [this example](https://github.com/PatricioFarrell/ChargeTransport.jl/blob/master/examples/Example201_PSC_2D_unstructuredGrid.jl) for the simulation on a rectangular grid or [this example](https://github.com/PatricioFarrell/ChargeTransport.jl/blob/master/examples/Example201_2D_non_rectangularGrid.jl) for a non-rectangular one.
+For a 2D mesh you may use a structured grid via [ExtendableGrids.jl](https://github.com/j-fu/ExtendableGrids.jl) or an unstructured mesh via the Julia wrapper [Triangulate.jl](https://github.com/JuliaGeometry/Triangulate.jl) for Jonathan Richard Shewchuk's Triangle mesh generator.
+Respective examples can be likewise found within this package.

-Lastly, with help of the [TetGen.jl](https://github.com/JuliaGeometry/TetGen.jl) wrapper, three dimensional tetrahedral meshes can be generated, see [this example](https://github.com/PatricioFarrell/ChargeTransport.jl/blob/master/examples/Example202_3D_grid.jl).
+Lastly, with help of the [TetGen.jl](https://github.com/JuliaGeometry/TetGen.jl) wrapper, three dimensional tetrahedral meshes can be generated, see [this](https://github.com/PatricioFarrell/ChargeTransport.jl/blob/master/examples/Grid_3D.jl) example.